boudhayan-dev/kymapilot/README.md

 # Kyma Pilot

-This is a sample full stack application designed to run on Kyma runtime.
+This is a sample full stack application designed to run on Kyma runtime (Kubernetes).

 UI -> UI5
 Backend - Spring boot